 “Fear of Sleep”, off the bands’ third album First Impression of Earth was another new direction for the band.
 The lead guitar has a much different sound than usual, and the slow build into an incredible extroverted chorus, especially for Julian Casablancas, has the lead singer screaming “you’re no fun”, while the band seems to be having plenty of it.

-Also of their third album, “Heart In A Cage” takes a more aggressive turn for the band, as Casablancas sings about abandonment, feeling trapped and paranoia.
+Also of their third album, “Heart in a Cage” takes a more aggressive turn for the band, as Casablancas sings about abandonment, feeling trapped and paranoia.
 Also worth checking out the is the bluegrass version, by Chris Thile that surprisingly works slowed down with a banjo.

 “Is This It”, the opening track to the debut album of the same name, opens simply, the calm before the storm.
 Nikolai Fraiture’s bass line influenced Jared Followill of Kings of Leon, who has stated that when he was 15, was one of the first bass lines he ever learned, and that this album was one of the main reasons he wanted to be in a band.

-16. Modern Girls & Old Fashion Men
+16. “Modern Girls & Old Fashion Men” (B-Side)

 added a feminine touch to The Strokes with the B-side “Modern Girls & Old Fashion Men.”
 Casablancas and Spektor’s back-and-forth is a great change for the band.
 In fact, the single was delayed because Casablancas believed it should be credited as “Regina Spektor and The Strokes” instead of the other way around.

 The third and final single from “Is This It,” “Someday” is a look back at better days past.
 “When we was young, oh man, did we have fun” seems like a premonition of the future from Casablancas.
-The video showcases this good time, as the band hangs out with Slash at a bar, intercut with the band playing against Guided By Voices in a game of “Family Feud”.
+The video showcases this good time, as the band hangs out with Slash at a bar, intercut with the band playing against Guided By Voices in a game of “Family Feud.”

 “I Can’t Win” was the final song on Room on Fire and almost could be seen as a preemptive attack on people worrying about the sophomore slump as the song goes, “Good try, we don’t like it, good try, we won’t take that shit, oh I can’t win.”

-13. The End Has No End
+13. “The End Has No End” (Room on Fire)

 “The End Has No End” is a great combination of the garage-rock sound that The Strokes were known for and their future, more ’80s-inspired sound.
 The song and subsequent video features a man who “wants it easy, he want it relaxed,” yet sometimes things can’t quite be so simple.

-12. I’ll Try Anything Once
+12. “I’ll Try Anything Once” (B-Side)

 “I’ll Try Anything Once” was actually a demo for the opening track to First Impressions of Earth, “What Ever Happened?”
 The track is bare bones for the band, with only Valensi on keyboard and Casablancas singing.
 The song’s subtle beauty worked perfectly in Sofia Coppola’s Somewhere, almost like it was made specifically to fit Coppola’s style.

-11. Under Cover of Darkness
+11. “Under Cover of Darkness” (Angles)